Quantifying transmission

 R

-cases <- incidence2::covidregionaldataUK %>%
+cases_sliced <- incidence2::covidregionaldataUK %>%

 tidyr::replace_na(base::list(cases_new = 0)) %>%

-# use {incidence2} to compute the daily incidence
+# Compute the daily incidence

 incidence2::incidence(